flutter/codelabs/dartpad_codelabs/src/null_safety_workshop/step_07/instructions.md

-# Promotion via exceptions
+# Type promotion via null checks
-Promotion works with exceptions as well as return statements.
-If you check a nullable variable for null and throw an exception, Dart will consider any future reads from that variable in the same scope to be null-safe.
+Dart can also promote nullable variables to non-nullable ones when there's a null check in the same scope.

 ## Exercise
-Try a null check that throws an Exception instead of returning zero.
+In the code below, add an `if` statement to the beginning of `getLength` that returns zero if `str` is null: